samiabat/Openai-text-2-speech/README.md

     python main.py
     ```

-    The script will use the specified OpenAI GPT-3 model to generate speech for Japanese, English, and Chinese texts.
+    The script will use the specified OpenAI model to generate speech for Japanese, English, and Chinese texts.
 The generated audio files will be saved in the project directory.

 ## Configuration

-- `model`: Specify the GPT-3 model to use (default is 'tts-1').
+- `model`: Specify the name model to use (default is 'tts-1').
-- `voice`: Choose the voice for text-to-speech synthesis.
+- `voice`: Choose the voice for text-to-speech synthesis the default is alloy.
 - `response_format`: Select the format of the audio response (mp3, opus, aac, and flac).

 ## Output